vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 2. [0xcd7979e12E2A502a280270827077Fd7f206f9a44](https://boardroom.io/voter/0xcd7979e12E2A502a280270827077Fd7f206f9a44) (inactive during previous proposals) - 20.52m VP (193 delegators)
 3. [vexmachina.eth](https://boardroom.io/voter/0xF8dFC5643A1d76900E823433a2a2F486559Db62A) - 12.164m VP (33 delegators)

 The voting restrictions for the two above-mentioned accounts are set by the admins in the settings on the Tally page.
-Please note that Ondo uses role-based access control (RBAC) in its smart contracts and reserves the right to deploy additional multisigs to utilize a more secure and granular RBAC scheme.

-Ondo Finance currently maintains three multi-signature wallets.
-Prior to the implementation of [FIP-04](https://forum.fluxfinance.com/t/fip-04-removing-trust-for-daily-rwa-price-and-yield-curve-updates/306/3), there were four wallets, but the privileges from the Neptune Foundation have since been transferred to the DAO.
-These wallets consist of the following:

-**Flux protocol treasury [3/6 multi-sig](https://etherscan.io/address/0x677fd4ed8ae623f2f625deb2d64f2070e46ca1a1#readProxyContract)** holds over 88.7% of ONDO token supply

-**Neptune Foundation (fluxfinance.eth) [3/6 multi-sig](https://etherscan.io/address/0x118919e891d0205a7492650ad32e727617fa9452#code)** - control Flux protocol Interest Rate Model and Oracle contracts, but voting on governance proposal [FIP-04](https://forum.fluxfinance.com/t/fip-04-removing-trust-for-daily-rwa-price-and-yield-curve-updates/306/3) is in progress and if proposal passed, ownership of these contracts will be transferred to the DAO.

-**Ondo Cash Management [multi-sig 3/6](https://etherscan.io/address/0xAEd4caF2E535D964165B4392342F71bac77e8367)** has following capabilities (source: [MakerDAO forum](https://forum.makerdao.com/t/mip119-onboard-dai-funds-to-the-flux-finance-dai-lending-pool/19885)):

-* Configure minimum redemption and subscription amounts on the CashManager contract.
-* Configure rate limiter parameters on the CashManager contract. (i.e. what quantity of subscriptions and redemptions can be serviced in a single day)
-* Configure fee recipients on the CashManager contract (fees are currently turned off).
-* Set exchange rates for the minting of OUSG.
-* Mint OUSG to service subscriptions.
-* Pause functionality on the CashManager contract in the event of an emergency
-* Burn OUSG in the event of an emergency.
-* Upgrade the OUSG implementation contract in the event of an emergency.
-* Execute a multicall function in the CashManager contract for the scenario in which a user accidentally transfers tokens to the CashManager contract.

-**Ondo Redemption [multi-sig 3/7](https://etherscan.io/address/0x72Be8C14B7564f7a61ba2f6B7E50D18DC1D4B63D#readProxyContract)** can send stablecoins received by [Coinbase Prime custody wallet](https://etherscan.io/address/0xF67416a2C49f6A46FEe1c47681C5a3832cf8856c) to Cash Manager contract to service redemption.

 It is evident that the Ondo Finance team has control over all decisions related to the Flux protocol.
 Although it is stated on the Tally page that the two accounts with the highest voting power are non-voting accounts, the same is not implemented (restricted) in Governor smart contract.
 In this case, "non-voting" accounts can be included in the voting process at any time.

+### Flux Finance Multi-sigs

+In addition to the two multi-sigs employed by Ondo for management of the OUSG asset, Flux utilizes two multi-sigs for treasury and operational management.
+Flux says that all members are employees of Flux Finance (a BVI company).
+These wallets consist of:

+**Flux Protocol Treasury [3/6 multi-sig](https://etherscan.io/address/0x677fd4ed8ae623f2f625deb2d64f2070e46ca1a1#readProxyContract)** holds over 88.7% of ONDO token supply.

+**Neptune Foundation (fluxfinance.eth) [3/6 multi-sig](https://etherscan.io/address/0x118919e891d0205a7492650ad32e727617fa9452#code)** controls Flux protocol Interest Rate Model and Oracle contracts.
+Following the implementation of [FIP-04](https://forum.fluxfinance.com/t/fip-04-removing-trust-for-daily-rwa-price-and-yield-curve-updates/306/3), privileges from the Neptune Foundation have since been transferred to the DAO.
+It regularly supplies updated price data for OUSG with the constraint that the price cannot change more than 100bps per day.

 ## Risk Vectors